AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 within the last 7 days as well as three older sport activities.
 The object diagram below shows the state of the scenario with the eligible activities for the goal highlighted in green.

+The `edit-activity-goal` and `delete-activity-goal` operations function similarly.
+They use the arguments `sport`, `type`, and `period` to identify the specific goal to be edited or deleted.
+If there is no existing goal that matches the specified criteria, an error message is displayed to the user.

+Similar to `set-activity-goal`, the operations `edit-activity-goal` and `delete-activity-goal` utilize `ActivityGoal` objects to represent the goals being edited or deleted.
+During the execution of these commands, the system quickly verifies whether the goal exists in the `ActivityGoalList`.
+If the goal is found, it is then edited or deleted as requested.

+Finally, the `list-activity-goal` operation is designed similarly to the `list-activity` operation.
+It involves retrieving the `ActivityGoalList` from the database and displaying the goals to the user.

 ![](images/ActivityObjectDiagram.svg)

 The following describes how the goal evaluation works after being invoked by the user, e.g., with a `list-activity-goal` command: